Jeff Loots: Professional career

 Loots signed with the Toronto Argonauts of the Canadian Football League in 1993 after going undrafted in the 1993 NFL draft.
 He injured his shoulder and sat out the season.
 He was traded to the expansion Las Vegas Posse and was the first player to sign with the team.
 Loots later requested his release.
 He signed with the expansion Milwaukee Mustangs of the AFL in 1994.
 The Mustangs finished the season with no wins and twelve losses, with Loots recording eleven touchdown passes.

-He was drafted by the expansion Iowa Barnstormers of the AFL in 1995.
+Loots was drafted by the expansion Iowa Barnstormers of the AFL in 1995.
 He competed for the starting quarterback job with Kurt Warner before breaking his foot in the Barnstormers' second preseason game.
-Loots was then traded to the Florida Bobcats.
-He was traded to the expansion Minnesota Fighting Pike in February 1996.
+In January 1996, Loots was traded to the Florida Bobcats.
+He was then traded to the expansion Minnesota Fighting Pike in February 1996.
 The Fighting Pike finished their only season with four wins and ten losses, with Loots recording seven touchdown passes.

-He then signed with the AFL's Arizona Rattlers.
-He was a backup quarterback on the Rattlers from 1997 to 1998.
+Loots then signed with the AFL's Arizona Rattlers.
+He was a backup quarterback on the Rattlers in 1997.
 The Rattlers won ArenaBowl XI against the Iowa Barnstormers on August 25, 1997.
-Loots spent the 2000 season with the Albany Firebirds of the AFL, recording seven touchdown passes.
+In late April 1998, Loots was traded to the Albany Firebirds.
+He played in 13 games for the Firebirds during the 1998 season but did not record any statistics.
+He threw seven touchdown passes for Albany in 1999.
 The Firebirds won ArenaBowl XIII against the Orlando Predators on August 21, 1999.
 He was traded to the Carolina Cobras in April 2000 but refused to report.
 He was traded to the Oklahoma Wranglers in May 2000.
 Loots recorded 14 passing touchdowns as the Wranglers finished the regular season with seven wins and seven losses, losing in the second round of the playoffs to the San Jose SaberCats.

-He was signed by the expansion Chicago Rush of the AFL to be their starting quarterback in 2001.
+Loots was signed by the expansion Chicago Rush of the AFL to be their starting quarterback in 2001.
 He recorded 13 passing touchdowns with the Rush.
-Loots was traded to the Oklahoma Wranglers during the 2001 season.
+Loots was traded back to the Wranglers during the 2001 season.
 He recorded 18 passing touchdowns with the Wranglers in 2001.
 He played from 2002 to 2003 with the AFL's Buffalo Destroyers.
 Loots recorded 29 passing touchdown during his tenure with the Destroyers.
 Loots played his final season in 2004 for the Grand Rapids Rampage of the AFL, recording one touchdown pass.